Like all YouTube content, the ads shown with this video are chosen by YouTube and do not reflect the opinions of the Freezer Challenge organizers.

 Awards will be given to those who have done the most to save energy and improve their sample storage.

-The Freezer Challenge will take place between January and May 2017.
-Freezer Challenge Score Sheets will be available online after January 15th for participants to access throughout the challenge.
-Completed Score Sheets are due by May 1, 2017.
+The Freezer Challenge will take place between December 2019 and May 2020.
+Freezer Challenge score sheets will be made available upon registration.
+Completed score sheets are due by May 1, 2020.

 This challenge is designed to encourage all laboratories to recognize the benefits of good cold storage management, such as:

-- Removal of unneeded or unviable samples from refrigeration units
+- Removal of unneeded, unwanted, or non-viable samples from refrigeration units

 - Reduced costs associated with maintaining refrigeration units.